Talessil/parallelized-dc/README.md

 This work was published in the **25th IEEE Symposium on Computers and Communications (ISCC)**.
 * Youtube presentation link: https://youtu.be/o234YyG6xf0
 * Article link: https://ieeexplore.ieee.org/abstract/document/9219602

+## Open Challenges
+The partitioning method is working and well commented.
+However, since the main goal is to speed up the clustering process, we've been working on the parallelism process followed by the merge implementation.